Argyroxiphium kauense: Description

 The Mauna Loa silversword is a primarily monocarpic, single-stemmed rosette shrub.
 The shrub consists of a spherical rosette of many silvery, dagger-shaped leaves.
 The silver reflection seen on the leaves is caused by the dense, felty leaf hairs that help to lower the UV absorption of the plant.
 The leaves are long and narrow, so when older leaves fail to fall off, they form a skirt around the stem of the silverword; the skirt then acts as protection from freezing.

 The trunks grow vertically, compared to smaller forms in the other species of the silversword.
 The Mauna Loa silversword can reach up to 1.8 meters (5.91 feet) in height and produce multiple flowering branches.
-Each rosette, or branch of the plant, can grow for 20 to 30 years and may reach 40–70 cm (15.7-31.5 inches) before flowering and producing dry fruit.
+Each rosette, or branch of the plant, can grow for 20 to 30 years and may reach 40–70 cm (15.7–31.5 inches) before flowering and producing dry fruit.
 Each fruit contains a single seed.
 As a monocarpic shrub, the silversword flowers only once, bears fruit, and then dies.
 The silversword is self-incompatible, meaning individuals are not capable of pollinating themselves.

-Life History
+Life history

 The Mauna Loa silversword is a monoecious plant that has a lifespan of 10 to 30 years.
 At the end of its life, the plant grows a tall flowering stalk and blooms.
 The stalk can be up to 2.74 meters (9 feet) in height.
-It is in the sunflower family, so the plant’s stalk is made up of as many as 300 individual flowers, and each flower has 300 flower heads, for an average maximum of 90,000 offspring.
+It is in the sunflower family, so the plant's stalk is made up of as many as 300 individual flowers, and each flower has 300 flower heads, for an average maximum of 90,000 offspring.
 Very few seeds successfully disperse, negatively impacting the already-low population growth rate.
 After a few weeks, the plant dies as a part of a monocarpic cycle.
 The blooms typically occur in August through September.

 Ecology

 Range

-The ancestor of A. kauense came to Hawai’i approximately 5 million years ago, where it underwent an adaptive radiation, leading to the 30 species within the Silversword alliance.
-The Mauna Loa silversword is most closely related to the Mauna Kea Silversword.
+The ancestor of A. kauense came to Hawaiʻi approximately 5 million years ago, where it underwent an adaptive radiation, leading to the 30 species within the silversword alliance.
+The Mauna Loa silversword is most closely related to the Mauna Kea silversword.
 The Mauna Loa silversword is found 5000–8000 feet in elevation on volcanic cinder soil on Mauna Loa, an active volcano on the island of Hawaii.

 Habitat

 The Mauna Loa silversword grows in volcanic cinder soil.
 Volcanic soil tends to be high in inorganic nutrients and holds water well because of the volcanic ash content.
-Mauna Loa has an annual rainfall of 50 cm-80 cm (19.5 inches-31.2 inches), and an annual mean temperature of 11 oC (51.8 oF).
+Mauna Loa has an annual rainfall of 50 cm – 80 cm (19.5 inches – 31.2 inches), and an annual mean temperature of 11 °C (51.8 °F).
 At higher elevations, they are more likely to encounter frost.
 This is a constraining factor compared to lower elevations; trunks can grow taller at lower elevations.
 It can grow in moist areas, like wet ʻōhiʻa forests, and dry areas of smooth lava, which lie within shrubby ʻōhiʻa forests.